Carbon monoxide detectors

 does that happen?
 Chemistry!
 Look closely at the detector blob and

 you'll see it's gritty and sand-like.
-It's actually made of silica
+It's actually silica

 gel impregnated with a catalyst (something that accelerates a